plotdb/block/README.md

 and following private members:

- - `obj` - block's data and interface.
+ - `obj` - block's data and interface. it's a list containing all objects in the inheritant chain.
  - `datadom` - `@plotdb/datadom` object for retrieving DOM and data representation of DOM.